justynjen/Justynjen/_posts/2018-04-25-wcw-taylor-founder-of-remote-like-me.md

 Now Tay is going to keep changing lives and helping girls making their dreams a reality hopefully forever!
 If you are interested in working with Taylor,[check out her site](http://remotelikeme.com).
 Her membership is only open for a limited time, so get in while you can.

 Taylor runs 3 memberships, each for people at a different level of their remote job search!
 She has a [monthly weekly roundup](http://remotelikeme.com/join) where she sends you weekly jobs that she hand picks for members.
 She has the [Remote Like Us membership](http://remotelikeme.com/join) where she has video trainings, pdfs and you still get those weekly emails.
 Lastly, she has the [VIP membership](http://remotelikeme.com/join) where you get everything I've already listed plus resume checks, interview help and group coaching!
-This is the ultimate resource for getting a remote career.&nbsp;
+This is the ultimate resource for getting a remote career.